 - Most wood frame windows

-- Clean and complete fixtures
+- Clean and complete fixtures with all hardware

 - Vintage, ornate and antique lighting